Kartikk1127/Docker/README.md

 When you run a container in detached mode, it does not block your screen.
 For instance below are the commands to run an image in 2 ways:

 1. ```docker run hello-world``` : Runs without detached mode and hence opens up the log screen as soon as you run the command.
 2. ```docker run -d hello-world``` : Gives you a container id which you can use to view the logs willingly whenever needed.
+Basically will run the container in the background.

 ## Writing a Dockerfile
 1. Before moving on to write a dockerfile, we need to understand that the image of our application should include the source code, the dependencies and the libraries used and everything related to the image.